gh9869827/fifo-dev-common/README.md

 - `class FifoEvent`: Base class for binary-serializable events, with factory deserialization and class registration for cross-system use.
 - `class FifoEventQueueForwarderMpToAsync`: Bridges multiprocessing and asyncio event queues via a background thread.
 - `class FifoEventQueueNetworkAsyncClient` / `class FifoEventQueueNetworkAsyncServer`: Asyncio-based network communication for FifoEvent objects over TCP with optional TLS 1.3 encryption.
+- `class FifoProcessManager`: Runs a worker in a separate process and bridges multiprocessing queues with asyncio.
+Requires an async priority queue for outgoing events.
 - `get_logger()`: Returns a logger instance with `.trace()` support for fine-grained debugging.
 Registers a custom TRACE level and logger class.

 ## 📚 Table of Contents